AhanaMahapatra/WebDevelopment/README.md

 *external javascript*
 `<script src="index.js" charset="utf-8"></script>` <- mostly used and very easy to implement.
 Best practice to put this just before body closing tag.

+`document.firstElementChild.lastElementChild;` <- these help target objects in an html file, and can be manipulated to change their properties from the console itself.
+`target.innerHTML = "changed value";` <- to do DOM manipulation